deerluenna/deerluenna/README.md

 - 👋 Hi, I’m @deerluenna
 - 😈 I’m currently an MS of Biostatistics candidate at Duke University
-- 👀 I’m interested in Statistics and Data Science applied to Biomedicine settings
+- 👀 I’m interested in Statistics and Analytics applied to Biomedicine settings

 <!---
 deerluenna/deerluenna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.